zerocracy/zerocracy.github.io/pages/policy.md

   * Pull request title explains the problem it is fixing.
   * Pull request description explains the solution proposed and contains a link to the original ticket it is related to.
-  * The code reviewer found at least three problems in the code.
+  * The code reviewer found at least three problems in the code ([discuss](https://github.com/zerocracy/datum/issues/294)).
   * Comments were mostly about design problems, not cosmetic issues.
   * All problems found by the code reviewer were addressed by the pull request author.